What is safeguarding?

 The Archdiocese has a statutory duty to protect children and vulnerable people in their care.

 These safeguarding documents (advice, protocols, fact sheets) were open for community consultation during November 2018.
 They can be found under the Safeguarding Documents section of this site.
 Your comments are sought on the; ease of use, helpfulness and relevance of the documents.
-If there are any additional policies and procedures you think are needed, and/or you wish to provide any feedback prior to this time, please email the Institute for Professional Standards and Safeguards at email@example.com until 30 November 2018.
+If there are any additional policies and procedures you think are needed, and/or you wish to provide any feedback prior to this time, please email the Institute for Professional Standards and Safeguarding at firstname.lastname@example.org.